atulg4676/4_bit_alu/README.md

                           2. Writing the RTL code <br>
                           3. Performing functional verification of the design <br>
 **(B)Back-End Design:** This part involves taking the netlist (a structural description of the circuit) from the front-end and transforming it into a physical layout.
 This                           layout includes geometric design information for all physical layers used for interconnection.
 The final output is a GDSII file, which is the                                 standard format for IC layout data.

+**The following are the steps for RTL to GDSII flow:**

+**Architecture** :
+At this stage, the functions, features, and specifications of the chip are defined based on the customer's requirements.
+This is the initial step where requirements are gathered and the design is created at the block level.

+**RTL Level** :
+Based on the chip specifications, RTL (Register-Transfer Level) code is written in Verilog HDL (Hardware Description Language).
+This code is then verified through behavior simulation to ensure it meets the design requirements.

+**Synthesis** :
+In this step, the RTL code and its testbench are converted into a gate-level netlist using a logical synthesis tool.
+This netlist describes the logic cells and their interconnections.
+The synthesis tool ensures the netlist meets specifications for timing, area, and power.

+**Static Timing Analysis (STA)** :
+STA is used to verify the timing constraints of the digital design.
+It checks the design for timing performance by analyzing all possible paths for timing violations.
+STA breaks the design into different timing paths, calculates signal propagation delays, and checks for any timing issues.

+**Physical Design** :
+This stage involves several steps, including:

+**Floor Planning:** Arranging the different blocks on the chip. <br>
+**Power Planning:** Designing the power distribution network. <br>
+**Placement:** Deciding the positions of cells within the blocks. <br>
+**Clock Tree Synthesis:** Ensuring the clock signal reaches every flip-flop in the chip. <br>
+**Routing:** Connecting the cells and blocks. <br>

+After these steps, physical verification is performed to ensure the layout works as intended.
+The Design Exchange Format (DEF) file of the layout is then generated and optimized using the Library Exchange Format (LEF) files.

+**GDSII**
+After verification, the final design is saved in a GDSII file.
+This binary file format represents the geometric shapes, text labels, and other information about the chip layout, which is then used for manufacturing.